 , or call 01202 726311.
 Bookings should be submitted in advance of the match and places will be allocated and confirmed two days prior to the match to ensure use of the platform is fairly distributed across the season.

-Ambulant disabled supporters include individuals who use wheelchairs for outdoor mobility but are not necessarily confined to their wheelchair, as well as people with walking difficulties and/or physically restricting medical conditions.
+Ambulant disabled supporters include individuals who use wheelchairs for outdoor mobility but are not necessarily using a wheelchair, as well as people with walking difficulties and/or physically restricting medical conditions.

 Ambulant disabled supporters will be charged the standard ticket price based on their age category.